 God intended for good."

-We are trusting God's grace
+We are praying that God's grace

 will propel us forward.

-the greatest sense of
+It has also provided me with the greatest sense of

 of my redemption story.

-only a privilege; an undeserved honor.
+it has been an undeserved honor.